personal rights of citizens protected by the United States Constitution

 individual or family units

-open to people of different races and ethnic groups without restriction
+the process of different races and ethnic groups

 a relationship where people are mutually dependent on each other